GNN-DIP: Neural Corridor Selection for Decomposition-Based Motion Planning: Abstract

 \section{Abstract}

-Motion planning through narrow passages remains a core challenge: sampling-based planners rarely place samples inside these narrow but critical regions, and even when samples land inside a passage, the straight-line connections between them run close to obstacle boundaries and are frequently rejected by collision checking.
+Motion planning through narrow passages remains a core challenge: sampling-based planners rarely place samples inside these critical regions, and connections between the few samples that land there hug obstacle boundaries and are frequently rejected by collision checking.
 Decomposition-based planners resolve both issues by partitioning free space into convex cells---every passage is captured exactly as a cell boundary, and any path within a cell is collision-free by construction.
-However, the number of candidate corridors through the cell graph grows combinatorially with environment complexity, creating a bottleneck in corridor selection.
-We present GNN-DIP, a framework that addresses this by integrating a Graph Neural Network (GNN) with a two-phase Decomposition-Informed Planner (DIP).
-The GNN predicts portal scores on the cell adjacency graph to bias corridor search toward near-optimal regions while preserving completeness.
-In 2D, Constrained Delaunay Triangulation (CDT) with the Funnel algorithm yields exact shortest paths within corridors; in 3D, Slab convex decomposition with portal-face sampling provides near-optimal path evaluation.
-Benchmarks on 2D narrow-passage scenarios, 3D bottleneck environments with up to 246 obstacles, and dynamic 2D settings show that GNN-DIP achieves 99--100\% success rates with 2--280 times speedup over sampling-based baselines.
+However, the number of candidate corridors through the cell graph grows combinatorially with environment complexity, making corridor selection the bottleneck.
+We present GNN-DIP, a framework that integrates a Graph Neural Network (GNN) with a two-phase Decomposition-Informed Planner (DIP).
+The GNN predicts portal scores on the cell adjacency graph to bias corridor search toward near-optimal regions while preserving completeness; corridors are then evaluated exactly in 2D (Funnel algorithm on Constrained Delaunay Triangulation) and near-optimally in 3D (portal-face sampling on Slab decomposition).
+Benchmarks on 2D narrow-passage scenarios, 3D bottleneck environments with up to 246 obstacles, and dynamic 2D settings show that GNN-DIP achieves 99--100\% success rates with 2--280$\times$ speedup over sampling-based baselines.